Cadaqués – Costa Brava

 Towns full of inspiration

-As you might be guessing, the Costa Brava is all about beaches, but first of all, these aren’t the typical overcrowded beaches you find in most places.
-Even though touristic activity is plentiful in the area, there are still many places and villages that hold on to their old town charm, and the quality of the waters is excellent.
+As you might be guessing, the Costa Brava is all about beaches, but there’s so much more to see.
+Even though touristic activity is plentiful in the area, there are still many places and villages that hold on to their old town charm.

 Cadaqués, a jewel in Costa Brava

-Cadaqués, the most Eastern city in the Iberian Peninsula, might be one of the most peculiar towns in the Costa Brava, as it was isolated through land for centuries, and lived only facing the sea, having a more direct relationship with overseas territories than Catalonia.
+Cadaqués, the most Eastern city in the Iberian Peninsula, might be one of the most peculiar towns in the Costa Brava.
+Isolated through land for centuries, it lived only facing the sea, having a more direct relationship with other overseas territories than Catalonia itself.
 This is due to the fact that the Pyrenees end abrubtly in this zone, hence the rugged terrain.

 While most of the cities and towns are easily accesible by train or bus, getting to Cadaqués by train is out of the question.
 Taking a bus or renting a car, specially the latter, is the best option to get the best out of this lovely city.